ErwanH29/Team-B-Millisecond-Pulsars/README.md

 - This script initialises the N amount of milisecond pulsars we aim to shoot.
 It has the initial mass, velocity and coordinates of the stars based on various - --models.
 - It also traces the path of the LMC and SMC center of mass such that we can track them as their positions evolve over time.
 This is done by representing the
 - center of masses as particles

-**test_in_dynamic_potential.py**
-- This script describes the possible trajectory of a test star given initial conditions moving in the dynamic MW-LMC-SMC system potential.